 Permanent mark sketch plan templates

-Plan templates have been prepared for the preparation of permanent mark sketch plans.
+Plan templates for the preparation of permanent mark sketch plans are available.
 They have been formatted to suit common CAD software packages.
 These include AutoCAD (DWG), LISCAD (LCD), Microstation (DGN), PDF, DOC and DXF.

 Protection and maintenance of survey control marks